 Tennis elbow is the most common cause of pain around the elbow.
-It frequently occurs in tennis players, but you don’t have to play tennis to get tennis elbow.
-It used to be thought that tennis elbow was caused by inflammation around the lateral epicondyle, hence the alternative name of lateral epicondylitis.
+It frequently occurs in tennis players, but you don’t have to play tennis to get it.
+The old name for this condition was lateral epicondylitis, because it used to be thought that it was caused by inflammation around the lateral epicondyle.
 However we now know that the true cause is degeneration (wear and tear) of two of the tendons which attach to the lateral epicondyle.
 These are the ECRB tendon and the common extensor tendon (see diagram below).
 These tendons anchor the wrist extensors, the muscles which bend your wrist backwards, and they are mainly active when gripping.

 Why does tennis elbow happen?

 Tendon wear and tear, or degeneration, is known as tendinopathy, a problem which affects many tendons around the body when we get to middle age and beyond.
 These degenerate tendons are not as strong as normal healthy tendons, and are more prone to injury, particularly when exposed to repetitive forces.
 The tennis back-hand places significant stress on the wrist extensor tendons and is the classical cause of tennis elbow.
 Many middle-aged tennis players suffer to a certain degree.
 However it can also be caused by other racquet sports, by golf, by using a computer for long periods of time, or even by normal day to day activities.
 Once the degenerate tendon has been injured, repeated low-level trauma prevents the tendon from healing and creates a vicious circle.

 What are the symptoms of tennis elbow?